 Best places to stay in Murat (Central Bari):

 Luxury ($$$): iH Hotels Bari Oriente This four star luxury hotel is located in the heart of Bari.
 It provides the rooftop terrace, the air-conditioned rooms with all facilities that you need.
 It is within walking distance to Bari’s Central Station, historic centre, and seafront promenade.

 Mid-range ($$): Fourooms Bari is located close to Pane e Pomodoro Beach, Teatro Margherita and a 13-minute walk from Bari Cathedral, Basilica San Nicola, Petruzzelli Theatre and Ferrarese Square.
 It is only a short walk away from the historic center and the train station.

 Budget ($): Travel Station This bed and breakfast is within a short distance of Teatro Margherita, Bari Cathedral, and Petruzzelli Theatre.
 Close to the attractions such as the Orthodox Church of Saint Nicholas, Ferrarese Square, and Mercantile Square.
-It offer air conditioning rooms with a flat-screen TV, a private bathroom with a shower and slippers, a fridge, a minibar, and a toaster are also provided, as well as a kettle and a coffee machine.

 See more: 20 Best things to do in Bari, Italy